gcallah/MiscWriting/VoiceOfCommunity/voices.md

 after several decades of reflection, he has decided that the best image for understanding the relationship of these modes is that of a conversation.
 And what is this conversation like?

-"In a conversation the participants are not engaged in an inquiry or a debate; there is no 'truth' to be discovered, no proposition to be proved, no conclusion sought.
+"the participants are not engaged in an inquiry or a debate; there is no 'truth' to be discovered, no proposition to be proved, no conclusion sought.
 They are not concerned to inform, to persuade, or to refute one another, and therefore the cogency of their utterances does not depend upon their all speaking in the same idiom; they may differ without disagreeing."